Avoid the costly OP-1 filing mistakes that stall new motor carriers: name mismatches, wrong authority type, late BOC-3, insurance gaps, and more.

 - The BMC-91 is filed, but with an effective date that leaves a gap between policy inception and FMCSA activation.

 FMCSA will not flip authority to ACTIVE if the BMC-91 is absent or if the effective date does not cover the activation date.
-Fix: confirm in writing with the insurer that the BMC-91 has been transmitted, with what effective date, before the vetting window closes.
+Fix: confirm in writing with the insurer that the BMC-91 has been transmitted, with what effective date, before the 20-day filing deadline runs out.

 5. Missing Broker Surety Bond